NCAR/swes-container-tools/README.md

 You can see a list of all current scripts and their help documentation on the [wiki](https://github.com/NCAR/swes-container-tools/wiki).

-The repo also contains an AWS cli zip file and portable `jq` binary.
-The `install-tools` script will install the `aws` cli util and `jq` along with the portable scripts.
+The repo also contains an AWS cli zip file.
+The `install-tools` script will install the `aws` cli utility along with the portable scripts.
+(Note: this distro of `aws` won't actually run under alpine.)

 The recommended way to make the tools in this repo available in a Docker image is to include the following in the Dockerfile: